JahnDavis27/cs342/project/nosql/readMe.txt

 /*****************PLAYERTEAM TABLE***********************/
 getPlayerTeam has the following key-value structure for storing the PlayerTeam records
-      /playerTeam/{teamId}/-/player/{playerId}
+      /playerTeam/{teamId}/{playerId}/-/NO-VALUE
- This key-value structure is not working quite yet.
-I cannot get the GetPlayerTeam to show all of the athletes
+ This key-value structure allows me to get the players that are on a team given the team id.
-      on a given team.
-My estimation is that it has to do with the storing of these records.
-I will meet with you to discuss this issue and fix it up by the final project due date.